traveltime-dev/geopoint-visualizer/README.md

         Mapbox api token
     --swap
-        Flag to indicate if latitude and longitude should be swapped --download
+        Flag to indicate if latitude and longitude should be swapped --future
-        Flag to indicate if image should be downloaded to outputDir --browser
-        Flag to indicate if image should be opened in browser --future
         Flag to indicate if app should be run using Futures instead of IO (cats effect) --img_size <integer>